Chia-Network/chia-docs/docs/farming/farming-many-machines.md

 **NOTE:** For step 4, you are using a copy of your `/ca` directory from your main machine temporarily.
 DO NOT replace the `/ca` folder on your harvester.
 Put the `/ca` directory into a temp folder on your harvester.
 You're going to show your harvester these files temporarily and then you can delete the `/ca` directory in your temp folder.

 1. Make sure your **main** machines IP address on port 8447 is accessible by your harvester machines
-2. Shut down all chia daemon processes with `chia stop all -d`
+2. Shut down all Chia daemon processes with `chia stop all -d`
 3. Make a backup of any settings in your harvester
 4. Run `chia init -c [directory]` on your harvester, where `[directory]` is the copy of your **main** machine `/ca` directory that you put in a temp folder.
 This command creates a new certificate signed by your **main** machine's CA.
 5. Open the `~/.chia/mainnet/config/config.yaml` file in each harvester, and enter your main machine's IP address in the remote **`harvester`**'s farmer_peer section (NOT `full_node`).